 The search engine may also show news results, images, web search information and more, but the order in which those categories of information are presented may be different for different users.
 Which set is initially shown to a searcher, may be based upon predictions of which sets might be most helpful.

-The Google patent application is:
+The Google local one box patent application is:

 Presentation of Local Results